Natural Green Food Coloring with Spinach or Matcha

 Blanch the Spinach

-Blanching helps retain the bright green color and removes any bitterness.
+Blanching keeps it bright instead of dull and removes any bitterness.
 Boil a small pot of water and quickly add the spinach.
 Let it cook for 30 seconds before immediately transferring it to a bowl of ice water.
-This stops the cooking process and locks in the vibrant color.
+Leave it in the ice water for about one minute, just until completely cooled.
+Once the spinach feels cold to the touch, it’s ready to drain.
+Letting it cool completely is what keeps it bright.

 A small white bowl filled with fresh spinach leaves on a wooden cutting board, ready for blending into homemade green food coloring.